MicrosoftDocs/azure-devops-docs/docs/user-guide/plan-your-azure-devops-org-structure.md

 #### Using your Azure Active Directory account

 If you use Azure or Office 365, you might have an Azure AD account already.
 Or, if you work for a company that uses Azure AD to manage the permissions of its users, you probably have one as well.
-Contact your company's Azure administrator to gain permissions to create an organization or to have them create an organization for you.
+Contact your company's Azure administrator to gain permissions to [create an organization](../organizations/accounts/create-organization.md) or to have them create one for you.

 If you don't have an Azure AD account, learn how to [sign up for Azure AD](https://ms.portal.azure.com/) to automatically connect your organization to your Azure AD.
 All users must be members in that directory to access your organization.
 To add users from other organizations, use [Azure AD B2B collaboration](https://docs.microsoft.com/en-us/azure/active-directory/b2b/add-users-administrator)capabilities.